-In Figure 10, the temporal variations of the variables (a) wind speed, (b) temperature, (c) humidity, and (d) precipitation for the first 10 days in July 2001 at a single grid point at 140.0E and 36.0N (near Tsukuba, Japan) are shown.
+In Fig. 10, the temporal variations of the variables wind speed (Fig. 10a), temperature (Fig. 10b), humidity (Fig. 10c), and precipitation (Fig. 10d) for the first 10 days in July in 2001 at a single grid point at 36.0°N, 140.0°E (near Tsukuba, Japan) are shown.
 We see that the improvement of the correlation coefficient in Table 2 was from better reproduction of diurnal variations of wind speed and temperature.
 The diurnal cycle of absolute humidity is weak, but other fluctuations were better reproduced in the T248 downscaling.
-In precipitation, the downscaled analysis captured a rain event on 6 July, 2001, which was very sharp and short according to the observation, whereas R2 did not have any precipitation in that period.
+In precipitation, the downscaled analysis captured a rain event on 6 July 2001, which was very sharp and short according to the observations, whereas R2 did not have any precipitation in that period.